We all have our favorite genres for

-1. 'Is Everyone Hanging Out Without Me?
+'Is Everyone Hanging Out Without Me?
 (And Other Concerns' by Mindy Kaling

 and she's wickedly intelligent, witty, and full of inspiration for anyone at the start of their career.
 Her memoir collects her thoughts on everything from television to dating to childhood swimming pools, and you'll want to pick it up again and again.
 Click Here To Buy